 Moving through the Bootcamp levels has a common pattern, which is that you’ll learn a new concept, then practice it in the following sequence (or similar): one hand, one note, and one note length at a time – additional notes, but same note lengths – additional note lengths/new rhythms – both hands together.

 As you progress, you might experience a mix-and-match of everything you’ve learned so far.
 For example, the first part of a lesson might be whole notes only, and the last part of it might be various note lengths and include rests, tied notes, and dotted notes.

-As we mentioned earlier, the lesson interface provides various adjustable settings that allow you to learn at your own pace.
+As I mentioned earlier, the lesson interface provides various adjustable settings that allow you to learn at your own pace.

 Instant feedback is the foundation of the Playground Sessions teaching method.
-We say the same thing no matter what platform we are discussing: students need accountability, otherwise, it could be a waste of time.
+I say the same thing no matter what platform I’m discussing: students need accountability, otherwise, it could be a waste of time.

-The instant feedback isn’t perfect, we found problems, but more often than not, it worked as it should.
-That means Playground Sessions still have some work to do, but we believe they are on the right track.
-We’d even say they are further down the track than other platforms.
+The instant feedback isn’t perfect, I found problems, but more often than not, it worked as it should.
+That means Playground Sessions still have some work to do, but I believe they are on the right track.
+I’d even say they are further down the track than other platforms.

 Playground Sessions doesn’t have a unique teaching method; it just does it better.

 Playground Sessions include Rookie, Intermediate, and Advanced content.

 The material provides a healthy mix of technical exercises, songs, and music theory.
 It covers everything from learning where middle C is to reading music, syncopation, inversions/voicings, swing feel, chord progressions, and more.

 Bootcamps are where you learn new skills, and Courses are where you apply those skills to specific tasks/songs/styles or enhance them.